 Cataract Surgery

-At Prestera Eye, we utilize the latest technology to perform cataract surgery, ensuring patients receive the highest level of care and experience exceptional results.
-Our eye doctors, Dr. Tory Prestera and Dr. Kevin Garff work with each of their patients to develop a customized treatment plan, which includes selecting an intraocular lens (IOL) that can best meet the patient’s needs.
+At Prestera Eye, we utilize the latest technology to perform cataract surgery, to ensure patients patients receive the highest level of care and experience exceptional results.
+Our eye doctors, Dr. Tory Prestera and Dr. Howard Guan work with each of their patients to develop a customized treatment plan, which includes selecting an intraocular lens (IOL) that can best meet the patient’s needs.
 In your initial consultation, your eye surgeon will discuss the procedure in detail, explain the benefits and drawbacks of each type of IOL, and answer any questions you may have.
 If cataracts are affecting your vision, please contact us today to learn more about cataract surgery or to schedule an appointment with one of our skilled and experienced ophthalmologists.

 What Is Cataract Surgery?